DocketAlarm/clio-python-client/README.md

 #### Example:

-The following example get's a list of matters from Clio, then gets a specific matter.
-It then posts a document
+The following example gets a list of matters from Clio, then gets a specific matter.
+It then posts a document to Clio:

 	import clio.client